Alan Yang: Directing and producing

 For Parks and Recreation, Yang directed two episodes: "New Beginnings" (2014) (Season 6, Episode 11) and "Swing Vote" (2013) (Season 5, Episode 21).
 He also occasionally appeared as the bassist of Andy's band, Mouse Rat.

 In 2017, Yang directed the Jay-Z music video "Moonlight," which depicted the show Friends with an all-Black cast.

 He was as an executive producer for Master of None, a co-executive producer, supervising producer, producer and co-producer on Parks and Recreation, an executive producer on Date and Switch (2014), a consulting producer on South Park (the episode "Miss Teacher Bangs A Boy" (2006)), a producer on the Funny or Die short Parks and Recreation is the Wu Tang of Comedy (2010), and as an associate producer on Last Call with Carson Daly.
 He served as a consultant for the 2007 MTV Movie Awards.

 Yang co-created and executive produced the Amazon series Forever, which is a drama/comedy about a married couple and their adventures in Riverside, California, Yang's hometown.
 Yang was also an executive producer of Little America, a show he describes as "like Black Mirror, but instead of being super-dark sci-fi stories, it is immigrant stories."

 Other work

 He is friends with chef David Chang and was featured in the Netflix non-fiction original series Ugly Delicious episode "Fried Rice," where he discussed Chinese cuisine.
-On November 29, 2020, Yang served as David Chang's expert lifeline on Who Wants to Be a Millionaire and helped Chang become the first celebrity to win the $1,000,000 top prize for the Southern Smoke Foundation charity, along with Mina Kimes, who was Chang's phone-a-friend lifeline.
+On November 29, 2020, Yang served as David Chang's expert lifeline on Who Wants to Be a Millionaire and helped Chang become the first celebrity to win the $1,000,000 top prize for the Southern Smoke Foundation charity, along with Mina Kimes, Chang's phone-a-friend lifeline.